 To avoid this challenge, you need to build a team with the skills and knowledge necessary to integrate this technology into your existing setup.

-If you don’t have such expertise in-house, then you may consider outsourcing your AI project to a third party.
-This way, you can rest assured that the team handling the project has the expertise required to develop the software and ensure it works with your existing system.
+If you don’t have expertise in-house, then you may consider outsourcing your AI project to a third party.

 End-user training is most effective when it is part of a comprehensive organizational change management strategy.
-This is a strategy that goes beyond training and focuses on key success factors, such as communication and resistance management.
+This should go beyond training and focus on success factors, such as communication and resistance management.